Malacath-92/Proxy-PDF-Maker/README.md

 - Combinear

 ## Actions
-At the top of the options you can see an `Actions` section, which are all buttons do perform various actions.
+At the top of the options you can see an untitled section, which are all buttons do perform various actions.

 ### Render Document
 When you're done getting your print setup, hit this button and it will make your PDF and open it up for you.
 Hopefully you can handle yourself from there.